thrushlang/.github/profile/README.md

 # Thrush Programming Language

-This project contain all repos relational with **Thrush Lang**, the which is a General Purpose Programming Language, with characteristics as Statically Typed and Compiled to emit optimal binaries.
+This project contain all repos relational with **Thrush Lang**, the which is a General Purpose Programming Language, with characteristics as Statically Typed, Compiled and Memory Safety to emit optimal binaries.

 > thrushc compile --build main.th && ./main